Darren Oliver: Toronto Blue Jays (2012–2013)

 On December 30, 2011, Oliver signed with the Toronto Blue Jays as a free agent.
-On January 9, 2012, the Blue Jays finalized Oliver's one-year $4.5 million deal, with a $3 million option for 2013.
+On January 9, 2012, the Blue Jays finalized Oliver's one-year, $4.5 million deal, with a $3 million option for 2013.
 For the 2012 season, Oliver posted the best numbers of his career, finishing with a 3-4 record, 2.06 earned run average, and 52 strikeouts in 562/3 innings pitched.
 During the offseason, it was reported that Oliver and his agent, former Blue Jay Jeff Frye, attempted to renegotiate his contract with the Blue Jays, demanding a higher salary from the team, or a trade to the Texas Rangers to be closer to where he lives in the offseason with his family.
 General Manager Alex Anthopoulos later said "His contract is his contract.
 That's what we signed him to.
 I don't see us doing that", and that he ultimately expected Oliver to retire.
 On January 16, 2013, Oliver announced that he would honor his contract for the upcoming season.

 Oliver was placed on the 15-day disabled list on May 24, 2013, with a left shoulder strain.
 He was activated from the DL on June 9, with Thad Weber being optioned to make room on the 25-man roster.
 Oliver was the pitcher of record in a 4–2 win against the Baltimore Orioles on June 22, 2013, when the Blue Jays extended their winning streak to 10 games.

 Shortly before the end of the 2013 season, Oliver made a request to start the final game of the season, which would have been granted had the Blue Jays not won their previous two games over the Tampa Bay Rays, who were still in playoff contention.
 The start would have been his first since the 2009 season.
 The two wins moved Tampa Bay down into a tie with the Texas Rangers for the second wild card spot going into the final day of the regular season.
-He was honored before his final game with a montage of career highlights, and made a relief appearance in the game, pitching 1 inning and striking out 2 batters without yielding a base runner.
+He was honored before his final game with a montage of career highlights, and made a relief appearance in the game, pitching one inning and striking out two batters without yielding a base runner.

-Post retirement
+Post-playing career

 On April 24, 2014, it was announced that Oliver had accepted a front office role with the Texas Rangers, working as a special assistant to general manager Jon Daniels.

 Oliver was eligible to be elected into the Hall of Fame in 2019, but received less than 5% of the vote and became ineligible for the 2020 ballot.

+Oliver served as the pitching coach for the National League team in the 2024 All-Star Futures Game.